FullStaQD/architecture/docs/01_introduction_and_goals.md

 - the rapid advancement in the quantum eco system

-To address these aspects and continuously validate and refine the reference architecture, we employ a set of state-of-the-art architecture methods:
+To address these aspects and continuously validate and refine the reference architecture, we employ a set of state-of-the-art methods from classical software engineering:
  <!--  Hier könnte man Paper oder Ergebnisse hinten noch als Spalte in Zukunft Verlinken -->
 | Method  | Description | Reason |
 | ------------- | ------------- | ------------- |